Khristina Chess

 Against the Pack by Khristina Chess

-While walking on a rural road, Melender and her mom are attacked by a pack of dogs and fall down a near-vertical hillside into a ravine.
-Now they’re trapped on a narrow ledge and wounded.
-No one knows where they are.
-No one even knows they’re missing.
+While walking on a rural road, Melender and her mom are attacked by a pack of dogs—forced over a near-vertical hillside into a ravine.
+Now they’re trapped.
+Wounded.
+Stranded on a narrow ledge with no food, no water, no shelter.
+No phone.
+No way out.

 The Razorland Trilogy: Enclave, Outpost, Horde by Ann Aguirre